 In this tutorial we went through an introduction of AngularJS and also learned how to set it up in any webapplication.
 Also we saw different angular attributes like ng-app, ng-model, ng-show etc and their usage.
 Then we checked filters in angular.
 We saw few basic filters like uppercase, lowercase.

-Stay tuned for next tutorial where we will see everything about AngularJS Controllers and $scope.Update: Next tutorial is published.
+where we will see everything about AngularJS Controllers and $scope.Update: Next tutorial is published.
 Read AngularJS Controller Tutorial.

 I hope you like the series of tutorials on AngularJS.